 Climate Schools is the most innovative and engaging way to empower students to gain knowledge about their health and wellbeing.
-Climate Schools provides curriculum-consistent health education courses proven to reduce harm and improve student well-being.
+Aiming to change and reinvigorate the school climate around alcohol and other drug education, our modules provide curriculum-consistent health education courses proven to reduce harm and improve student well-being.
 By implementing these user-friendly evidence-based programs you will assist your students in making positive and informed choices for life.

 Prior to registering your school, you can preview the Climate Schools course material.
 You can view a section of the cartoons for the Alcohol module, Alcohol & Cannabis module, and Psychostimulant & Cannabis module.
 These interactive student lessons will provide a preview before your school registers for full access to the Climate Schools programs.

 Climate Schools was developed by the National Drug and Alcohol Research Centre (NDARC), School of Psychiatry, and the NHMRC Centre of Research Excellence in Mental Health and Substance Use at the University of New South Wales (UNSW), Sydney, Australia.
 The courses were developed in close collaboration with teachers, students and education specialists to ensure they fit within the school health curriculum and appeal to students of all learning styles.